JeromeGoodrich/blog/_posts/2016-08-03-HTTPeek-and-ephemeral-bins.md

 ```

-Next step is to handle UI portion of the validations, and then it's on to part 2, in which I will be using [quartzite] (https://github.com/michaelklishin/quartzite).
+Next step is to handle UI portion of the validations, and then it's on to part 2, in which I will be using [quartzite](https://github.com/michaelklishin/quartzite).